isabella232/ingest-central/.github/ISSUE_TEMPLATE/Enhancement_suggestion.md

 ---

-**What problem does does the suggested enhancement solve?
+**What problem does the suggested enhancement solve?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

 **What type of enhancement is this?**